tdwg/bdq/tg2/_review/docs/tutorial/index.md

     * supply `Parameter` argument values (or omit them and let defaults apply).
   * This is the core “plumbing” step: e.g. ensure `dwc:countryCode` actually lands in the method parameter that represents `dwc:countryCode`, etc.
 	* This mapping could be via annotations, configuration, naming conventions, or explicit mapping code.
-	* The FilteredPush implementations use Java Annotations for this purpose, but other frameworks are free to use different approaches.
+	* The FilteredPush implementations use [Java](<../../index.md#glossary_Java> "Java is a registered trademark of Oracle and/or its affiliates.")
+Annotations for this purpose, but other frameworks are free to use different approaches.

 * Invoke the correct implementation
   * Locate the right Implementation for a given Test (e.g., by Label, [GUID](<../../index.md#glossary_GUID> "Globally Unique Identifier.
-In this document, the GUID for a Test is a UUID 128-bit universally unique identifier which identifies the Test.")/Term Name, or versioned IRI), then call it with the bound inputs.
+In this document, the GUID for a Test is a UUID 128-bit universally unique identifier which identifies the Test.")/Term Name, or versioned [IRI](<../../index.md#glossary_IRI> "Internationalized Resource Identifier is an internet protocol standard which builds on the Uniform Resource Identifier URI protocol by greatly expanding the set of permitted characters.")), then call it with the bound inputs.

 * Capture and normalize outputs into a `Response`
   * Ensure every execution yields exactly one structured `Response` with:
     * `Response.status` from the controlled vocabulary (e.g. RUN_HAS_RESULT, EXTERNAL_PREREQUISITES_NOT_MET),
     * `Response.result` as required by status and `Test Type`, and
-    * a `Response.comment` that is `bdqval:NotEmpty`.
+    * a `Response.comment` that is [bdqval:NotEmpty](<../list/bdqval/index.md#bdqval_NotEmpty> "An evaluation of a value, which in the context of the evaluation, returns true if the value contains any characters or values other than those in the range U+0000 to U+0020, otherwise returns false.").
   * Optionally wrap/serialize as RDF assertions (`bdqffdq:Response`) or as W3C Annotations, as that representation choice is outside the Test itself.

 * Present results to users and/or downstream processes